Depressed? Looking for help? Wondering who a physician is for depression?

 What is Depression?

 Depression is a frequent mental health condition marked by melancholy, hopelessness, and loss of interest in once-enjoyable pursuits.
+According to the American Psychiatric Association, depression impacts a person’s ideas, actions, and emotions, making it difficult for them to carry out daily tasks.

 Depression impacts a person’s ideas, actions, and emotions, making it difficult for them to carry out daily tasks.